nicolajv/BrotherBot/README.md

 Version 2 of the bot for Big Brother

 ## Usage
 The repo is designed to be used with Docker.
 Copy `.env.example` and rename it `.env`.
 In it you need to put your Discord and Youtube token.
-Afterwards simple `docker-compose up` and you will be all set.
+Afterwards simple `npm start` and you will be all set.